argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 In Amos 1:1, Amos tells us he’s from the southern kingdom, but his preaching focuses on the north.
 He also tells us he was preaching during the reign of Uzziah in Judah and Jeroboam II in Israel.
 This puts Amos, and the writing of this book, in roughly the mid 8th century BC.
 That’s just a few decades before the fall of the North and shortly before Isaiah undertook his ministry.
 This was a time of great economic prosperity, expansion, and security for both kingdoms.

 So Amos prophesies after the nation’s been divided, but before there’s any Assyrian threat in the picture.
-Both North and South are both standing – and standing with strength and confidence.
+North and South are both standing – and standing with strength and confidence.
 Like Joel used a locust plague, Amos also uses an historical event to emphasize his message.
-He mentions in 1:1 that he prophesied two years before “the earthquake?”
+He mentions in 1:1 that he prophesied two years before “the earthquake”.
 Well, apparently this was a pretty big earthquake.
 So big, that a prophet even as late as Zechariah makes mention of it, in Zechariah 14:5.
 More on that in just a minute.

-Theme
+## Theme

 Here is a summary sentence for Amos:

 _Yahweh is angry because His people are getting rich by oppressing their own kinsmen, and despising the righteous and His word._

-Just like in the last prophets we looked at, we’ll see these recurring themes.
-Yahweh’s anger because of sins, and the call to repentance lest He break out in wrath.
+Just like in the last prophets we looked at, we’ll see these recurring themes: Yahweh’s anger because of sins, and the call to repentance lest He break out in wrath.
 In this book, Yahweh is angry about two things.
-One, _His own_ people are acting corruptly, by trying to get rich off the oppression of their kinsmen.
+One, _His own_ people are acting corruptly by trying to get rich off the oppression of their kinsmen.
 And two, He is angry because His people despise those who are righteous, and they despise the word of Yahweh.
 What Amos is saying with the earthquake is that if the people don’t repent from their sinful economic practices, Yahweh will come in judgment and shake the earth unlike _any_ earthquake they’ve ever experienced.
 You can imagine how unpopular this made Amos.
 And only a generation later, the North was swept away entirely by the Assyrians.
 It was a swift fall from a very lofty place for Israel.

 Let’s turn to Amos’ message.